vrtulka23/scinumtools/docs/source/misc/thumbnail_image.rst

    >>>   ax.set_yticks(ticks)
    >>>   ax.set_yticklabels(labels)

-In the code example , we create 4 different versions of the same plot:
+In the code example, we create 4 different versions of the same plot:

 a) Original function plot
 b) Reduced plot resolution from 100x100 to 20x20